-Applicants must be aged under 60 on the first day of the first academic year of the course.
+Students must be ordinarily resident in the UK and Islands for three years on the first day of the first academic year of their course.

 Students receiving the NHS Bursary for Social Work will not be eligible to receive the Postgraduate Loan as well.

 Students studying a PGCE are not eligible for the Postgraduate Loan.
 They are able to apply (subject to eligibility) for a Tuition Fee loan and Maintenance Loan through Student Finance.

 For more information about PGCE funding can be found here